Articles

 The uniwidth idea

 Most variable font families treat width as compression or expansion to taste.
 Unifora takes a different position: width is a design parameter, not a layout variable.
-All five widths share identical character advance widths.
-The characters change—they breathe in Expanded, they’re tight and efficient in Condensed—but every character takes up the same horizontal space across the whole family.
+Each width variant is its own uniwidth system: within Condensed, every character holds its advance width across all weights and styles; within Expanded, same principle.
+The characters change—they breathe in Expanded, they’re tight and efficient in Condensed—but switch from Thin to Black within any given width, and the column width doesn’t move.

 The extended slant axis